notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - He may also be becoming uncool to his fans: - Musk trades in this: [[Isaac25internetCringeMusk|Isaac25: Elon Musk’s Internet: So Based, Much Wow.
 So Cringe?]]
 - [[Atrioc25teslaBacklashBiblical|Atrioc25: The Tesla Backlash Is Biblical]]: very lively summary of Musk lies and hypocrisy.
 This is SO GOOD.
 	- [ ] @ how to expand this attack / true-conspiracy mongering attacks to the rest of Trump's circle.
+- Trump's White House promotion of Tesla is a good "he's not for you" attack
+	- tons of video of Trump saying EVs are bad, maybe even EV people are bad
+	- he's actually for Elon Musk, the richest guy in the world
+	- [ ] ?
+I'm sure this has been thought of, but how to reach the right audience and would it work?
+Do a search on this
 # Questions
 ## How voters weight different policies in their voting decision (sensitivity analysis)
 ## Media effectiveness